 Savage dog attacks are a grave matter, requiring medical care and vaccinations.
 If you suffered a dog attack and are unsure about your legal situation, contact our Los Angeles dog bite lawyers now at (213) 596-9642 to get legal help.
 Furthermore, if a dog bites a person, the City requests they contact the County Health Department Rabies Control Section.
 Their number is (323) 730-3723.
 If you lose a dog or cat, reach the city after exhausting all options.

 Furthermore, the city is always available for assistance.
-Did we miss one, or has the law been amended since we published it?
+Did we miss one, or was the law amended since we published it?
 Could you send us your thoughts via email?

 Driving Directions to the Los Angeles personal injury attorneys at Ehline Law Firm (213) 596-9642, from East Valley Shelter.
 14409 Vanowen St., Van Nuys, CA 91405.